Faizanfaiz/UWE-Mechatronics/Assembly/README.md

 ### Step 2
 >[!NOTE]
->screwing in these bolts are slighlty harder as there isnt a big gap between the screw and the upper leg motor, I would recommend finding a allen key that has a short side or cutting one down.
+>Screwing in these bolts are slighlty harder as there isnt a big gap between the screw and the upper leg motor, I would recommend finding a allen key that has a short side or cutting one down.

 Use 8 M4x8 cap bolts to secure the lower leg motor to the coupler.
 <img src="https://github.com/Faizanfaiz/UWE-Mechatronics/blob/0530f9764b4a18e340fee8115c657401565f6851/Assembly/images/step%202%20-%20coupler%20pt2.png" width=50%>